ossimlabs/geoscript-groovy/README.md

 ### Usage
 The following will build and then run a docker image mounted to a local scripts directory.
 The directory contains a Groovy script that contains Geoscript items.
-1. Build the docker image by running the build-docker.sh script
+1. Build the docker image by running the script: `$ build-docker.sh`
-2. Run the docker image by running the run-docker.sh script
+2. Run the docker image by running the script: `$ run-docker.sh`

 The expected output is a WKT string of a buffered point:
 ```